owncloud-docker/compose-playground/examples/hetzner-deploy/README.md

 ## Example with manually created machine

 * Create a machine, e.g. at https://console.hetzner.cloud/projects, record its IP-address.
 Used below.
 * Make sure that you can login as root with ssh.
+If needed accept hostkeys and fingerprints.
 * Run from your local Ubuntu machine:

 ```